-Recommendations Grade Patients with progressive ataxia should be referred to see a ph neuro-physiotherapist at an early stage of the disease in order maintain function (eg: balance, upper limb coordination, posture to establish strategies to Consider the potential use of rehabilitation approaches and the gait/balance and upper limb tremor as listed above for patients case by case basis.
-Consider suggesting rehearsal of intended steps through eye n i.e. looking at foot target placement for each step, before negot as it might improve performance and safety.
-4. Consider the use of video-game based coordinative programm are able to walk unaided under physiotherapist supervision. e in children with ataxia who C 5.
-The use of walking aids is recommended and should be assess Light touch as a balance aid may be helpful for postural orienta Advise people with ataxia to decrease their dependency of weig upper limbs when walking. ght bearing through the GPP Careful assessment is required when recommending walking a dysdiadochokinesia and tremor. ids to patients with dysmetria, GPP 8.
-People with ataxia should be encouraged to exercise as part of as risk factors and health and safety considerations are assess 9.
-In patients with Friedreich's ataxia and cardiac complications, a should be sought before embarking on an exercise program. advice form a cardiologist GPP 10.
-Assess seating position and posture when advising on a wheel chair.
-GPP Physiotherapists should be aware of a number of other specific with progressive ataxia may have to treat accordingly. ; impairments that people GPP a.
+Recommendations Grade Patients with progressive ataxia should be referred to see a physiotherapist or neuro-physiotherapist at an early stage of the disease in order to establish strategies maintain function (eg: balance, upper limb coordination, posture) and prevent falls. s to GPP Consider the potential use of rehabilitation approaches and the specific interventions gait/balance and upper limb tremor as listed above for patients with ataxia on a case by case basis. s for GPP Consider suggesting rehearsal of intended steps through eye movement alone, i.e. looking at foot target placement for each step, before negotiating a cluttered roor as it might improve performance and safety. n, D 4.
+Consider the use of video-game based coordinative programme in children with atax are able to walk unaided under physiotherapist supervision. ria who C 5.
+The use of walking aids is recommended and should be assessed on a case by case Light touch as a balance aid may be helpful for postural orientation and stability. e basis.
+GPP Advise people with ataxia to decrease their dependency of weight bearing through the upper limbs when walking. ne GPP Careful assessment is required when recommending walking aids to patients with dy dysdiadochokinesia and tremor. /smetria, GPP 8.
+People with ataxia should be encouraged to exercise as part of health promotion but as risk factors and health and safety considerations are assessed. t ensure GPP In patients with Friedreich's ataxia and cardiac complications, advice form a cardiolo should be sought before embarking on an exercise program. gist GPP 10.
+Assess seating position and posture when advising on a wheelchair.
+GPP 11.
+Physiotherapists should be aware of a number of other specific impairments that peo- with progressive ataxia may have to treat accordingly. ople GPP a.
 Introduction